 As a committed christian, I have a strong responsibility to infuse all my art with a deep faith, recognizing that my talent is a gift from the Lord, the Great Composer, and that He has specific assignments and “parts” written for me.
 It is my duty to live more fully into these “parts”, so my life and work may be an ongoing witness to the higher purpose of my art.
-It is hard to not just follow the leadings and worldly whims of a culture that views talent as means to celebrity, and hard work as a means to personal success and comfort.
-When I am not busy with my performing, teaching, or family, I devote myself to music as ministry and music as worship.
+It is hard to resist the leadings and worldly whims of a culture that views talent as means to celebrity, and hard work as a means to personal success and comfort.
+When I am not busy with my performing, teaching, or with family, I am active in the church.
 I am the son of music educators, and I am passionate about the intersection of faith and talent.
 My life’s credo is taken from the old hymn text by Frances Havergal, ‘Take my life and let it be consecrated Lord to thee.
 Take my voice and let me sing, always, only for my King’.
 I am liberated from the bondage of self when I make much of Christ, not myself.
 Singing His praises, not my own.

-To this end, I have endeavored to do three things.
-First, I am an active artist-in-residence at First Presbyterian Church of Bellevue, committing as much time and energy as I can to serve that church.
-Second, I am co-founder and artistic director of Sacred Music Foundation, an organization designed to beautify, deepen, and enrich the artistic output of the church, as a witness to the world.
-Third, I often program sacred concerts, either individually or under the umbrella of Sacred Music Foundation, as a way to steward my gifts more in service of the Lord.
+Because of this passion I am a frequent guest at churches, often creatively collaborating during worship.
+I also program sacred concerts, as a way to steward my gifts more in service of the church.
 Some of these programs are listed below, with brief explanations of each.
 If you are interested in sponsoring, programming, or supporting any of these concerts, please contact me directly.

 “Songs of Repentance and Renewal”